mrmoyeez/wp-contact-form-7-salesking-addon/README.md

 ## Turn your Wordpress into a lead capture CRM machine

-Get your website's Contact Form 7 Data straight into SalesKing Capture Lead's like a pro, without touching any data.
+Get your website's Contact Form 7 Data straight into SalesKing.

+Capture Lead's like a pro, without touching any data.